The efficiency of resource allocation mechanisms for budget-constrained users: Introduction

 Our results exploit a particular structure of worst-case (in terms of $\lpoa$) games and their equilibria.
 We prove that for every resource allocation mechanism, the worst-case $\lpoa$ is obtained at instances in which players have {\em affine} valuation functions.
 In addition, all players besides one have finite budgets and play strategies that imply payments that are either zero or equal to their budget, while a single player has infinite budget and a signal that nullifies the derivative of her utility.
-Compared to an analogous characterization for the no-budget case (with linear valuation functions and player signals that all nullify their utility derivatives), first observed by Johari and Tsitsiklis \cite{JT04} for the Kelly mechanism and later extended to all resource allocation mechanisms, the structure in our characterization is much richer and the proof is considerably more complicated.
+Compared to an analogous characterization for the no-budget case (with linear valuation functions and player signals that all nullify their utility derivatives), first observed by \citet{JT04} for the Kelly mechanism and later extended to all resource allocation mechanisms, the structure in our characterization is much richer and the proof is considerably more complicated.
 The characterization contains so much information that the $\lpoa$ bounds follow rather easily; the extreme example is the proof of our best $\lpoa$ bound of $2$ for the Kelly mechanism which is only a few lines long.
 It can also be used in the design of new mechanisms; for example, the design and analysis of our two-player mechanisms $\EPYS$ and $\SR$ follow by simple first-order differential equations, which would never have been identified without our characterization.
 And, furthermore, under assumptions about the resource allocation mechanisms (e.g., concave allocations and convex payments), the $\lpoa$ bound is automatically proved to be tight without providing any explicit lower bound instance.

-\paragraph{Other related work.} As an efficiency benchmark, the liquid welfare has been studied recently in different contexts such as in the design of truthful mechanisms \cite{DPL14,LX15} and in the analysis of combinatorial Walrasian equilibria with budgets \cite{DEF+16}.
-In the context of the price of anarchy, it was considered recently in simultaneous first price auctions in \cite{AFGR15}.
+\paragraph{Other related work.} As an efficiency benchmark, liquid welfare has been studied recently in different contexts such as in the design of truthful mechanisms (see \citep{DPL14,LX15,LX17}) and in the analysis of combinatorial Walrasian equilibria with budgets \citep{DEF+16}.
+In the context of the price of anarchy, it was considered recently in simultaneous first price auctions by \citet{AFGR15} and in position auctions by \citet{V18}.